jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             f'{difference_hours:02}:{difference_minutes:02}'
         )

-  I have passing tests again.
-Green is a beautiful color
+  and I have passing tests again!
+Green is a beautiful color.

 test_floor_aka_integer_division
 ========================================================

-The ``//`` operator returns a whole number that tells how many times the denominator can be multiplied to get a whole number that is equal to or less than the numerator
+The ``//`` operator returns a whole number that tells how many times the bottom number can be multiplied to get a whole number that is equal to or less than the top number

 .. _test_floor_aka_integer_division_red: